MathieuLoutre/grunt-aws-s3/README.md

 Type: `Integer`
 Default: `1`

 Number of uploads in parallel.
 By default, there's no concurrency.
+Must be > 0.
 Note: This used to be called `concurrency` but the option has been deprecated, however it is still backwards compatible until 1.0.0.

 #### options.downloadConcurrency
 Type: `Integer`
 Default: `1`

 Number of download in parallel.
 By default, there's no concurrency.
+Must be > 0.

 #### options.params
 Type: `Object`